 Unfittingly enough, this tragic trend began with someone wearing two pairs of shorts at the same time.
 In the ’70s basketball shorts were skimpy (almost like Oz football shorts), but Michael Jordan popularized sexless long shorts in the NBA in the late 1980s.
 “He wanted to keep wearing his lucky University of North Carolina shorts under his Chicago Bulls shorts,” explains Australian academic David Coad, author of an upcoming book on sexuality, gender, and sport, “and decided to wear a longer pair to cover the shorter ones.”
 Because Jordan was Jordan, others copied, and thus baggy shorts became fashionable.
-It seems that this evil trend spread to male swimwear.
+This evil trend spread to male swimwear.

 There was, I’d venture, another, weightier reason for this swimwear elephantiasis.
 The late ’80s was also when male obesity became a big trend in the United States.
 Baggy shorts hide baggy buttocks.
-They also wear higher, and their large profile makes a baggy stomach considerably less obvious than when hanging over the waistband of a Speedo.
+They also wear higher, and their large profile makes a baggy stomach less obvious than when hanging over the waistband of a Speedo.
 Moreover, “board shorts” hide the chicken legs of a car-centered society in which men watch sport (while eating) instead of playing.
-Is it simply a coincidence that when many young American men saw their bodies losing masculine definition they started wearing ladies’ bloomers?
+Is it simply a coincidence that when many young American men saw their bodies losing masculine definition, they started wearing ladies’ bloomers?

 The ’80s also saw the beginning of the rise of the male as appetizing, idealized media sex object.
 The bar for male beauty was being set higher and higher as the reality was getting heavier and heavier.
 The tyranny of “boardies” is an expression of male self-consciousness, self-loathing – and paranoia.
 Both of being “checked out” and of not measuring up.
 The ’80s saw a steep rise in the American male’s awareness of gays – and with it his desire not to be mistaken for one in any way by signaling that he actually had an ass and a packet.
 Baggy shorts are a deliberate and cruel affront to homos – but it’s nice to know that straight men are thinking about us so much.